justarecipe/justarecipe.github.io/_posts/2022-02-11-sunbutter-blossoms-egg-free.md

 Once the 30 minute approaches, heat oven to 350.
 Prep two baking sheets with parchment paper.
 Pour sanding sugar(s) in a bowl(s).
 Use a cookie scoop to gather even amounts of dough and roll into a ball.
 Evenly roll the cookie dough balls in the sugar and place on the baking sheet.
 Bake for 10-11 minutes.

 Remove from oven and immediately top each cookie with a Hershey's kiss.
 Move the cookies to a cooling rack.
 Store in an airtight container.

+\*If you are baking these cookies for someone with a nut allergy, be sure to triple check the Hershey's kiss bag for any allergen warnings.

 _This post was inspired by Peanut Butter Blossoms by_ [_Sally's Baking Addiction_](https://sallysbakingaddiction.com/classic-peanut-butter-blossoms/) _and my son's love for sunbutter._